 So, off we went to Chiesa Madre, the church where since the 16th century, members of my family have celebrated baptisms and weddings and mourned at funerals.
 While the pastor was not available to help with searching records, there was good news: The Diocese of Agrigento would intercede and prevail upon the pastor to assist us in our search.
 WOW!
 To be continued over what may well be an extended period of time, maybe the rest of my life.

 Taking a break, we headed to Militello’s for lunch.
 A Tampa friend, Joanne Guggino, alerted her cousin, Maria Cristina Guggino (below) and her spouse Maurizio who owned the restaurant, that we’d be stopping by.
 What we did not expect was their generous and gracious hospitality.
 The lovely couple treated us all to lunch.
-While munching on their delicious delicacies and watching the parade of people popping in for a quick bite to eat, another surprise: Quite by happenstance, I met another cousin, Ernest Reina (below) with whom I share another common ancestor who migrated to Tampa: Ignazio Reina, my great-grandfather!
+While munching on their delicious delicacies and watching the parade of people popping in for a quick bite to eat, another surprise: Quite by happenstance, I met another cousin, Ernesto Reina (below) with whom I share another common ancestor who migrated to Tampa: Ignazio Reina, my great-grandfather!
 The world could not have seemed smaller than at that moment in time.
 If this had been planned, it would not have worked out as well as it did by serendipity.

 After this second surreal encounter, we strolled around town and noticed the many street names associated with families in Tampa.
 Stats say 60 per cent of those who have left here have gone to Tampa.
 Strong ties, indeed!